 How long that period of time may be can vary.
 But, before you close your old account, ensure that all direct deposits are being put into the new account.
 Also make sure that all withdrawals and checks have cleared at your old bank and that any automated payments are coming out of the new bank.

-Plus, with direct deposit, it’s important to make sure the correct deposit dates and amounts are recorded.
-Otherwise, account holders could write checks beyond what’s available, which could trigger non-sufficient fund fees — which, like ATM fees, can be costly, especially when they add up.
+• Scheduling: With direct deposit, it’s important to make sure the correct deposit dates and amounts are recorded.
+Otherwise, account holders could write checks beyond what’s available, which could trigger overdraft or non-sufficient fund (NSF) fees — which can be costly, especially when they add up.

 Employers Requiring Direct Deposit

-Just as there are benefits to payroll direct deposit for employees, there are also benefits for employers—including that it’s cheaper to manage payroll payments this way, versus physical checks.
+Just as there are benefits to payroll direct deposit for employees, there are also benefits for employers.
+For instance, it’s cheaper to manage payroll payments this way, versus physical checks.

 And, after a person’s payroll information has been entered into the system, paying employees can be faster and easier with direct deposit.

 Some states allow employers to actually require direct deposit for payroll, as long as the program is administered in a way that’s consistent with federal regulations.
+(In some cases, the rule only applies to public sector workers.)
 Most states, however, still give employees the choice between direct deposit and receiving a physical check.